fastai/fastpages/README.md

 8. [Follow these instructions to upload your deploy key](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) as an encrypted secret on GitHub.
 Make sure you name your key `SSH_DEPLOY_KEY`.
 Note: The deploy key secret is your **private key** (NOT the public key).

 9. Go to your [repository settings and enable GitHub Pages](https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages) on your `gh-pages` branch.
+If the option to use `gh-pages` does not appear it probably means that you do not have a `gh-pages` branch yet.
+Add it by following [these instructions](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) and try again.

 ## Writing Blog Posts With Jupyter